Family movie night? There's an app for that

 Parents Need to Know

 Wealthy, spoiled Toad has a way of getting his friends in trouble, especially when he gets a motor car, but he can always count on Mole, Water Rat, and Badger to get him out again.
-A timeless classic for generations, though rather difficult for many of today's children.
-Benson's illustrations are adequate, but add nothing new.
+Friendship drives this social structure and this story.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.